25 Jul, 2025

 HCG is a leading cancer treatment hospital in India, and we are known for modern diagnostic and treatment facilities, along with novel treatment approaches:

-To answer the question, “Can cancer be cured?”
-Yes, cancers are treatable.
-Advancements in early cancer diagnosis, personalized medicine, and new cancer treatment have greatly increased the chances of survival for different types of cancer in recent years.
+To address the question, "Can cancer be cured?" it is important to note that many types of cancer are highly treatable.
+Advancements in early cancer diagnosis, personalized medicine, and new cancer treatments have greatly increased the chances of survival for different types of cancer in recent times.
 For better health outcomes, everyone needs to be aware of different cancer symptoms and the importance of timely detection and seek medical attention as and when required.

 Dr. Roshni Dasgupta